fluxcd/flux/deploy/README.md

   auths: {}
 ```

-Here's an example with values filled in:
+Here's an example with values filled in, referring to my fork
+(in github.com/squaremo/) of the example repo:

 ```yaml
 git: